 Some merchants have products that might have high quantities or an individual item and you’ll want to be able to let your customer enter a specific quantity and the standard dropdown quantities are not suitable.

 See these guides for:

 Can I set a minimum order value?
 We don’t want orders that are too small.

 We don't have a minimum order value feature.
 Our friends at Elspeth initially just stated on the page "Minimum order of $16" as a workaround.
 However, by using the minimum order for free delivery feature and setting their delivery cost to be reasonably high most people go for the free shipping and those that do pay for delivery generally order at a level that can still make sense to pay the delivery fee for.
-Elspeth no longer state a minimum order amount.
+Elspeth no longer states a minimum order amount.

-With ecommerce there can be a high rate of dropout at the checkout if the delivery options are too complicated.
+With eCommerce there can be a high rate of dropout at the checkout if the delivery options are too complicated.